Share

 Chile holds legislative and presidential elections on November 17.
 What do polls say, what are voter rules, and how could recent legislation affect turnout?

 On November 17, Chilean citizens will cast their ballots to elect a new president and to vote for National Congress members.
-Legislative and presidential elections are held in conjunction every four years.
+Legislative and presidential elections are held in conjunction every four years(link is external).
 AS/COA Online explains the rules and requirements involved in the Southern Cone country’s presidential election process.

 Explore by section: